berachain/docs/apps/core/content/learn/pol/tokens/bera.md

 The `$BERA` token serves two main purposes on the Berachain network:

 1. Paying for transactions on the blockchain ($BERA also referred to as the "gas token")
 2. Staking for activating validator nodes.
-The more `$BERA` a validator has staked, the more frequently they are chosen to propose blocks.
+Validators have to stake 250K to 2.5M BERA to spin up a validator.
+Within the active set, the more `$BERA` a validator has staked, the more frequently they are chosen to propose blocks.
 The economic value of all `$BERA` tokens staked adds up to form the base layer the security of the chain with [`$BGT`](/learn/pol/tokens/bgt) building on-top of it for enhanced security.

+To learn more about how `$BERA` staking affects block production, check out the docs on [block production](../bgtmath.md).